minhtannguyen/SRSGD/README.md

 <p align="center">
   <img src="pics/srsgd_epoch_reduction.png" width="80%" heigh="80%">
 </p>
 Figure 2: Test error vs. number of epoch reduction in CIFAR10 and ImageNet training.
 The dashed lines are test errors of the SGD baseline.
-On both CIFAR and ImageNet, **SRSGD reaches similar or even better error rates with fewer training epochs compared to the SGD baseline**.
+On both CIFAR and ImageNet, <strong>SRSGD reaches similar or even better error rates with fewer training epochs compared to the SGD baseline</strong>.

 ## Requirements
 This code is tested inside the NVIDIA Pytorch docker container release 19.09.
 This container can be pulled from NVIDIA GPU Cloud as follows: